NourSaf/MSDV-thesis-25/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `MIT License` file for more details.